percona/k8spxc-docs/docs/backups.md

 stored backups do not exceed this number.
 Setting `keep=0` or removing this option from `deploy/cr.yaml` disables automatic deletion of backups.

-Manual deleting of a previously saved backup requires not more than the backup name.
+Manual deleting of a previously saved backup requires no more than the backup name.
 This name can be taken from the list of available backups returned by the following command: